Skip to content

 by Okey Dokeys 03 Dec 2024 0 Comments

-At Okey Dokeys, we know that every crocheter makes mistakesโ€”itโ€™s just part of the fun (and the learning).
-So letโ€™s walk through how to safely go back and fix things without starting over.
+At Okey Dokeys, we know every crocheter makes mistakesโ€”itโ€™s part of the process.
+So letโ€™s walk through how to undo crochet safely and calmly, whether youโ€™re fixing a few stitches or unraveling a finished piece.

 Why You Might Need to Undo Crochet Stitches